Trigger Task on Save

 The extension can be temporarily enabled/disabled with:

 A delay can be specified (in milliseconds) before triggering the task if you are experiencing problems with formatter timeouts, for example.
+If the task is re-triggered during the delay, the delay is reset.

 There is also an option restart the task if it is currently executing: